-It has been awhile since I have written about living a strategic life.
+It has been a while since I have written about living a strategic life.
 For those of you new to Backdoor Survival, living a strategic life is something that I encourage everyone to embrace, prepper or not.
 As a matter of fact, it is so important to me personally that I co-authored a book about it, 11 Steps to Living a Strategic Life: A Guide to Survival During Uncertain Times.

 In a nutshell, living a strategic life means that you are able to take care of yourself and your family no matter what Mother Nature and the Universe decides to drop in your lap.
-And while talk about a global collapse is dramatic sounding and the cause for major, life-altering concern, a realistic assessment of the odds suggests that more commonplace emergencies and disasters are singularly the reason we prepare.
+And while talking about a global collapse is dramatic sounding and the cause for major, life-altering concern, a realistic assessment of the odds suggests that more commonplace emergencies and disasters are singularly the reason we prepare.

-This is not to diminish preparing for the likelihood of a collapse, of course, but rather to focus on risks of life that can happen any day, any time, to anyone.
+This is not to diminish preparing for the likelihood of collapse, of course, but rather to focus on risks of life that can happen any day, any time, to anyone.

 With that being said, throughout most of human history, man has learned that a few necessities can and do make the difference between life and death.
 While emergency food stores, stored water, and the need for a good first aid kit serious medical training on how to use it are all important, today I would like to talk about something increasingly overlooked in our “modern” society: STARTING A FIRE.